dxg76/request_logic_VM/README.md

 Began implementing audio playback logic down tree structure Added All class to Tree Data Structure

+3/9/24
+*Devan Rivera*:
+Added aditional audio logic for statements to be played outside of the tree Debugged audio logic
+Needs testing with a speaker to ensure audio output

 ## CAPTURE

 #### Dante Gordon